- Lower Back Pain (LBP) Facts and Figures

-The scourge of lower back pain is at epidemic levels worldwide, signing in as the leading cause of disability and absenteeism from work in all parts of the globe, and affecting some 32 million people in the U.S. This has led to a continually growing collection of treatment strategies comprising prescription drugs, chiropractic care, surgery of various types, psychotherapy, and lifestyle adaptations that include a multitude of exercises and other natural techniques.
+The prevalence of lower back pain has led to a continually growing collection of treatment strategies comprised of prescription drugs, chiropractic care, surgery of various types, psychotherapy, and lifestyle adaptations that include exercises and other natural techniques.

 To understand LBP’s overarching cause, we have to take a look at the structure of the back and spine.
 The spine’s main function is to act as a strong shield that protects the sensitive vertebral column with its array of nerve endings that, together with the brain, constitute the heart of our central nervous system.
-With all that however, the spine needs to be malleable enough to permit bending and flexibility.
+The spine also needs to be malleable enough to permit bending and flexibility.

 According to the Global Burden of Disease, low back pain is the single leading cause of disability worldwide.
-Here are some facts relating to low back pain in America:
+Here are some facts relating to low back pain in the U.S.:

-- It is thought that some 32 million Americans complain from lower back pain at any given time.
+- It is thought that some 32 million Americans experience lower back pain at any given time.

-- Half of the American workforce reveal they’ve had low back pain in the past year.
+- Half of the American workforce reveals they’ve had low back pain in the past year.

-- At the level of the most readily identifiable costs, which by no means represent all cost expenditures, Americans spend over $50 billion a year on non-kidney related lower back pain.
+- Americans spend over $50 billion a year on non-kidney related lower back pain.

-- Nearly a third of female adults suffer from lower back pain compared with a quarter for men, yet men claim their pain affects work 33% more so than women.
+- Nearly one third of female adults suffer from lower back pain compared to a quarter for men, yet men claim their pain affects work 33% more so than women.

 - 54% of U.S. citizens who have non-kidney related low back pain conduct their work while sitting.

-- Most causes of back pain are not associated with serious conditions like cancer, arthritis, broken bones, and the like.
+- Most causes of back pain are not associated with serious conditions like cancer, arthritis, or broken bones.

-There are almost as many symptoms of non-kidney related lower back pain as there are types and causes of pain.
-Take pain in the back (and sometimes in the buttock) as an example: this can at times develop either quickly, gradually, or in episodes, with certain movements exacerbating it, while walking or resting may alleviate it.
+Back pain can develop quickly, gradually, or in episodes, with certain movements exacerbating it, while walking or resting may alleviate it.
 In general though, the symptoms that are associated with lower back pain (LBP) include:

 - Shooting pain down one or both lower extremities (aka sciatica)